 Nunez passed the written portion of the exam in November, 2018.
 A single mother of two, she balanced work and parenting while keeping her skills sharp for the second part of the test.
 Asked about plans for the future, Nunez said she is enjoying her job at a sports-themed shop designed to appeal to men.
 “I’ve discovered I like cutting men’s hair – who knows, maybe someday I’ll become a barber.”

-The Ingram State Technical College Foundation underwrote the cost of Nunez’ certification testing through a grant from the Central Alabama Community Foundation.
+The J. F. Ingram State Technical College Foundation underwrote the cost of Nunez’ certification testing through a grant from the Central Alabama Community Foundation.
 Dr. Brannon Lentz, foundation liaison, said the grant funds provide tools and other assistance to ISTC graduates preparing to enter the workforce.